httpx-sh/httpx-site/docs/intro.md

 # Environment variables overwrite?

 httpx supports to load environment variables from `http-client.env.json` and `http-client.private.env.json`, and compatible with JetBrains HTTP Client plugin.
-For some cases, you want to overwrite environment variables from command line, and you can use `-Duser=xxx` option.
+For some cases, you want to overwrite environment variables from command line, and you can use `-e user=xxx` option.

 # HTTP file syntax